Rammechh/Scaler_Problems/README.md

 ### First Depth First Search
  + Since you have to start from town number 1 , start your traversal from 1 (root) and use depth first search to reach the second town i.e. y.
 Let the query be 6 3, then first search 3 starting from 1.
 Now apply depth first search considering root as y ( 3 in this case ) ( move away from 1 ) and search whether x ( i.e. 6 ) is one of its successor.
 If yes return 1 else return 0.
 OR Consider parent of i as a[i] and start depth first search from ““y”” to search for x.

+### Clone Graph
+ + dfs: create newNode and for n in node.neighbors add to newNode.neighbors.append(dfs(n))
+ + bfs: create newNode and add each node to q and proceed.